gitrules/gitrules/doc/GOVERN-PLAYBOOK.md

 ### Pull requests

-Gov4Git requires PRs to include a clear indication of which issues they are trying to address.
+GitRules requires PRs to include a clear indication of which issues they are trying to address.
 This is accomplished by including zero or more instances of the following pattern anywhere in the PR description:

 ```
 claims https://github.com/ORG/REPO/issues/ISSUE